rhempel/growrepo/README.md

 Point your webserver at `debian.jessie.armel.domain.com:8080` and you should see a directory listing with `dists/` and `pool/` in it.

+On your ev3dev development machine, you'll need to set up `/etc/hosts` to have the local DNS settings for all your repositories.
+Fortunately, this is all taken care of automatically if you use my [pxeBoot scripts][pxeBoot].

 ## Conclusion

 If you've followed along this far and had success, then give yourself